Collaborators // Colleagues // Conspirators // Contributors

 María Cárdenas is a longtime bilingual educator and activist, having taught and administrated in the public schools at the preschool, elementary and secondary levels, as well as teaching adult and university courses.
 As an advocate of multilingualism, María has spent her career supporting bilingual programs; and as a parent advocate has facilitated workshops for family literacy, advocacy, and healthy living.
 She believes that literacy is developed through reading good fiction and non-fiction literature that has cultural relevance and reflects the interests of the reader; and that, like mirrors and doors, literature should be an accurate reflection of self and a way in which to enter the worlds of others.

-Judy Zalazar Drummond is a long-time Bay Area educator and community activist who taught for 38 years at the elementary and middle school levels in San Francisco and recently retired from the Teacher Education Department at the University of San Francisco.
+Judy Zalazar Drummond is the host of Connecting the Dots, a weekly political commentary, on KPOO 89.5 FM in San Francisco.
+She’s a long-time Bay Area educator and community activist who taught for 38 years at the elementary and middle school levels in Los Angeles and San Francisco, and retired from the Teacher Education Department at the University of San Francisco.
 She wrote teacher guides for the book, 500 Years of Chicano History, and the documentary, “The Fight in the Fields: César Chávez and the Farmworkers Struggle.”
-Judy’s lifelong activism includes the 1970s "Los Siete de la Raza" civil rights case, affordable housing on a community level, and the rights and needs of students.
-She lives and works in San Francisco, California.
+Judy’s lifelong activism includes the 1970s “Los Siete de la Raza” civil rights case, affordable housing on a community level, and the rights and needs of students.
+She lives and works in San Francisco, California. [updated 1/20/20]

 Patricia Enciso works on honoring and cultivating readers’ diverse experiences with literature.
 She is a professor of Literature for Children and Young Adults in the Department of Teaching and Learning at The Ohio State University, the president of the Literacy Research Association, and a member of the Tomás Rivera Book Award national committee.
 Among many other projects, she edited the Handbook of Research on Children’s and Young Adult Literature and is currently working with Denise Dávila on a book called Transformative Teaching with Diverse Books for Children.